phoenixframework/phoenix_live_view/guides/server/security-model.md

 is automatically validated by Phoenix and tools like `mix phx.gen.auth` can generate the building blocks of an authentication system for you.

+**Authorization** is about telling whether or not an already authenticated user *should be allowed access* to a certain resource or feature in the system.

-Once the user is authenticated, they may perform many actions on the page, and some of those actions require specific permissions.
-This is called authorization and the specific rules often change per application.
+Once a user is authenticated, they may perform any number of actions on a page, and some of those actions may require specific permissions.
+The specific rules for authorization often change per application.

-In a regular web application, we perform authentication and authorization checks on every request.
-Given LiveViews start as a regular HTTP request, they share the authentication logic with regular requests through plugs.
+Overall, we tend to perform authentication and authorization checks on every request in a regular web application.
+Given that LiveViews start as a regular HTTP request, they share the authentication logic with regular requests through plugs.
 The request starts in your endpoint, which then invokes the router.
 Plugs are used to ensure the user is authenticated and stores the relevant information in the session.

-Once the user is authenticated, we typically validate the sessions on the `mount` callback.
-Authorization rules generally happen on `mount` (for instance, is the user allowed to see this page?) and also on `handle_event` (is the user allowed to delete this item?).
+Once the user is authenticated, we typically suggest to developers to validate sessions on the `mount` callback, or even before at the `on_mount` callback (done before mount).

+An instance of such validation would be `Is the user allowed to see this page?` or `Is this user not authorized to use this org?`.
+Also, more specific rules can be verified at `handle_event` callbacks, such as  `Is the user allowed to delete this item?`.
+Any number or format of validations may be built, keep those in mind as a default pattern and an advisal.

+For more info, check `mount/3` and `on_mount/1`.

 ## `live_session`

-The primary mechanism for grouping LiveViews is via the `Phoenix.LiveView.Router.live_session/2`.
-LiveView will then ensure that navigation events within the same `live_session` skip the regular HTTP requests without going through the plug pipeline.
+A second mechanism for validating authorization is grouping LiveViews within a single `live_session`.
+This is primarily done in the router configuration using `Phoenix.LiveView.Router.live_session/2`, and by using this primary tactic, LiveView will then ensure that navigation events within the same `live_session` skip the regular initial HTTP requests without going through the plug pipeline.
 Events across live sessions will go through the router.

 For example, imagine you need to authenticate two distinct types of users.
 Your regular users login via email and password, and you have an admin